changetocoding/WebLessonPlan/Vue/Vue01-Intro.md

 npm run serve
 ```
 6. Open http://localhost:8080/ in your browser.
 This will also live update as you save code files
 7. (Obviously) Check into your source control using git.
-Use the gitignore here: https://github.com/changetocoding/VueDemo

 ## Go through the vue tutorial